-RICHMOND, Va. - Virginia students continue to improve and exceed the national average on the ACT college admissions exam.
+RICHMOND, Va.
+(AP) -- Virginia students continue to improve and exceed the national average on the ACT college admissions exam.

-Virginia students improved and beat the national average in all four categories: English, math, reading and science.
+Virginia students improved and beat the national average in math, reading and science.
 Virginia's English score remained at 22 but also was above the national average.

 ACT results are reported on a scale of 1 to 36.
-Fifteen Virginia students achieved a perfect score.
+Officials say 26 Virginia students achieved a perfect score.

-The number of graduating Virginia public school seniors taking the ACT increased by 2 percent to 18,708.
+The number of graduating Virginia public school seniors taking the ACT increased more than 4 percent to 19,491.
 The SAT remains the dominant college admissions test in the state.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.